 Students must have:

-The aim of this course is to critically explore and analyse the acute and specialist on-going care provided for patients being cared for in either Cardiac, Cardiothoracic, Renal, Neuroscience, or Orthopaedic care environments.
+The aim of this course is to critically explore and analyse the acute and specialist on-going care provided for patients being cared for in either Cardiac, Cardiothoracic, Renal or Neuroscience care environments.

 Content will include